huaminghuangtw/Second-Brain/permanent-notes/Self-sabotage.md

 意識形態

-Don't limit your challenges - challenge your limits.
+Don't limit your challenges.
+Challenge your limits.

 Never say never because limits, like fears, are often just an illusion.

+"The garden of the world has no limits, except in your mind." — Rumi &rarr; The only limits in life are the ones you create for yourself.

 "Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less." — Marie Curie

-Reframe fear as an information gap.

 "The Capability Gap" by Nick Saban
 * What you're capable of, relative to what you are doing